 It is worth mentioning that the Macujo Method caters to marijuana users.
 There is no clear evidence it will work for opiates, barbiturates, or any other substances.
 The process specifically targets THC, which is found in weed.

 No Permanent Hair Damage: This benefit is a significant reason people chose the Macujo Method.
 While the process is not pleasant, you don’t have to worry about irrevocably changing the chemistry of your hair.
 The same cannot be said for the Jerry G Method, however.

 It’s Rough on Your Scalp: While not as detrimental as Jerry G, the Macujo Method can irritate your skin.
 You will notice a mild burning sensation from the combination of the vinegar and shampoo.
 The mixture can also leave hair drier and frizzier.

 Time Consuming: One of the reasons the Macujo Method works is repetition.
 Detoxing your hair daily or twice-daily reinforces positive results.
 Letting the vinegar and shampoo mixture sit for thirty minutes at a time can add up, however, in addition to the other work.

 The reason for the thorough repetition is because the Macujo Method only cleans the visible hairs on your scalp.
-Any hair follicles that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.
+Any hair follicle that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.

 When you want a reliable way to get rid of any toxins, the Macujo Method is one of your best options.
 The process requires a minor financial investment and some commitment from the user.
 Taking the time to do each step correctly will almost guarantee success.